cgoss-dev/cgoss-dev/README.md

 # $\textcolor{purple}{Junior \ Front \ End \ Developer}$

 Hi, I'm Chris!
-A junior developer using AI to build for human intiution.
+A junior developer using AI daily to build for human intiution.
 <p>
 I design with joy in mind -- products that are practical, playful, and accessible.
 </p>